M64GitHub/zig64/README.md

       val: u8
   ) void
   ```
-  Writes a value to the specified SID register, updating tracking fields and logging changes if `dbg_enabled` is true.
+  Writes a value to the specified SID register, updates tracking fields, sets `last_change` if altered, and logs detailed changes if `dbg_enabled` is true.

   ```zig
   pub fn writeRegisterCycle(